 An alternative energy program is under way that complements department and university strengths in materials, cellular biology of eukaryotes, systems biology, and thermodynamics.
 The specific areas currently under study are photovoltaics, piezoelectrics (Dr. Gracias) and biofuels (Drs.
 Betenbaugh and Donohue).

-The Michael Betenbaugh group is using systems biology tools to understand and optimize the productive capabilities of algae as a potential biofuels production host.
+Michael Betenbaugh is using systems biology tools to understand and optimize the productive capabilities of algae as a potential biofuels production host.
 Genomics and metabolomics are being used to gain a better understanding of the metabolic pathways and kinetic processes that ultimately lead to green bio-based products.
 Complementary metabolic engineering efforts are aimed at redirecting pathway kinetics to optimize production of lipids as biodiesel precursors while maintaining efficient algal growth.
 Collaboration with the Department of Geography and Environmental Engineering (DOGEE) researchers is combining algal biofuels production with anaerobic digestion for improved utilization of biomass.
 An equally important challenge is the separation of valuable biodiesel precursors from biomass.

 In a project funded by DOE, the Marc Donohue group is applying high pressure carbon dioxide to enhance extraction of lipids from algae.
 These “green energy” technologies will enable us to harness the energy of the sun and will be synergistic with remediation efforts critical to the Chesapeake Bay recovery and reducing carbon in the Mid-Atlantic region.